GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 💡 **Do I always have to refresh the extension to see my changes?**
 {% endDetailsSummary %}

-Not all components require the extension to reload.
-The following table shows which components need to be reloaded:
+Not all components need to be reloaded to see changes made, as shown in the following table:

 | Extension component        | Requires extension reload |
 |----------------------------|:-------------------------:|